 Bird cakes are very easy to make.
 Mix dried ingredients such as crushed, unsalted peanuts, sunflower seeds, grains, mealworms, and dried fruit together in a bowl.
 Melt some animal fat, or coconut oil for a vegetarian alternative, then pour the fat into the bowl.
 Mix one part fat to two parts dried ingredients.

 The fat mixture can then be used to fill a variety of molds.
 For instance, spike a hole into the base of an old yogurt pot then thread a piece of string through.
 Make a knot to secure the string to the bottom of the pot, then tie on a stick to serve as a perch below the pot.
 Pour the pot with the fat mixture and leave it to set.

 Pinecones also make good bird feeders.
 Tie string to the base then smear the cone with the part-set mixture.
 Or pour the bird food mixture into a flexible container to make a loaf of bird cake.
 Once it has set, remove the bird cake and put it into a wire cage bird feeder to hang up.

-Offer Fresh Water
+Offer Fresh, Warm Water